xcsp3team/PyCSP3-models/realistic/ACCAP/README.md

 between the counters of each pair of flights from the same airline.

 The model, below, is close to (can be seen as the close translation of) the one submitted to the 2019/2022 Minizinc challenges.
-No Licence was explicitly mentioned (MIT Licence is assumed).
+No Licence was explicitly mentioned (MIT Licence assumed).

 ## Data
-  inst3.json
+  03.json

 ## Model
  Two variants manage in a slightly different manner the way distances are computed: